Max-Bladen/UC-CAD-Analysis/README.md

 This repository is dedicated to the analysis undergone by Max Bladen between August and October (2023) for Patrick Albertus and Donald Lynch from the University of Cincinnati.
+The `mixOmcis` package was used in order to evaluate the efficacy of model building on lipid and proteomic data from high- and low- CAD risk diabetes patients.
 The repository is structued as follows:

 - `Config`:
   - Contains a single `.R` file which handles the configuration of the `.Rmd` knitting process.
 Not relevant to actual analysis, purely to maintain consistency across reports